rajcspsg/Mehawk/docs/technicalities.md

 #### Formatting

-All formatting should be respected.
+All platform specific formatting (bolds, italics, spoilers, etc.) should be respected.

 #### Themes

-Some parts of the rendered output can also be altered by custom themes provided by the user.
+Some parts of the rendered output can also be altered by custom themes provided by the user, format to be decided later.

 ### Notifications